BPSupernova/IMGD4000DevelopmentPortfolio/index.md

   again, I would allow myself to work at a less tense and more comfortable, albeit professional, pace.

 ## Version Control:
 For this project, my team ended up going with Git and Git LFS.
-This was namely do to the Perforce server request through WPI giving out errors to our team at the time.
+This was namely due to the Perforce server request through WPI giving out errors to our team at the time.
 Reflecting back, it's had its ups and downs.
 I'll detail the pros of the system first.
 The GUI for Github (Github Desktop in this case) made all the basic functions of source control easy to perform.
 Not to mention, merge conflicts weren't terribly bad to resolve either, although I recognize that this varies between others.
 I also already had Git LFS on my laptop, so the rest wasn't terrible to set up within our repository, albeit it still took some time to properly figure out how to implement LFS into the repo, which I guess is a con.
 The good side of using Git, was characterized mainly through using the GUI.
 Now for the cons!
 After merges there was the occasional oddity of missing functionality to our blueprints in some cases, which was irratating to resolve.
 Also, binary files would frequently fail to merge, but resolving those issues weren't terrible.
 That's the general concensus I have on my use of version control for this project.
 Overall, Git LFS is not a bad option, especially after set up is set and done.